BE A WARRIOR FOR YOUR DREAMS

 WE FIGHT FOR WHAT IS CLOSEST TO OUR HEARTS

-Lili Fournier is a renaissance woman whose powerful personal success programming has brought her recognition as a leading pioneer in advancing the human potential movement.
-The award-winning Quest blazed a trail on PBS stations, airing for over a decade.
-Her leading-edge work helped open the airwaves across North America to spiritual programming.
+Lili Fournier is a renaissance woman whose powerful personal success programming brought her recognition as a leading pioneer in advancing the human potential movement.
+The award-winning Quest blazed a trail on PBS.
+Her life-changing programs were seen by millions of viewers over a decade in the U.S. and Canada.
+Her leading-edge work helped open the airwaves across North America to spiritual programming to inspire people to live meaningful purpose driven lives.

 Lili has been a dreamer and a fighter all her life.